joedeveloper55/httpglue/README.md

 you can actually play around with this example with no other steps.
 An http application is now servicing http requests at localhost:8080.

-Since testing is important for this framework, here's an example of a single test case for the above app:
+Since testability is important to this framework, here's an example of a single test case for the above app:

 ```python
 import unittest